The Role of Inner Halo Angular Momentum (Spin) in Shaping Dark Matter Bars in Milky Way Analogs: Results

 \subsection{Pattern Speed}

-The pattern speed is determined using a method which is conceptually similar to that described here \citep{Ash2024}.
-In this work, they measured the pattern speed using the complex quadrupolar BFE coefficients.
-Here, we apply the same principle to the phase of the m = 2 Fourier mode, fitting a local linear model to its time evolution using Gaussian weights.
+The pattern speed $\Omega_p$ of the stellar and dark matter bars is computed using the D-matrix method.
+The complex $m=2$, fourier phase is computed within $R \leq 20$\,kpc for stellar bar and $R \leq 10$\,kpc for the DM bar and $|z| \leq 3$\,kpc, interpolated onto a uniform time grid, and the pattern speed is extracted by minimising the phase residual within a sliding Gaussian-weighted window.

-The time evolution of the DM bar pattern speed $\Omega_p$ is shown in Figure \ref{fig pattern speed}.
-The pattern speed of the DM bar in all our models saturates at a comparable level at the later stages of it evolutionary phase, irrespective of its initial halo spin parameter $\lambda$.
-However, the halo spin strongly influences the initial pattern speed of the bar, higher prograde halo spin leads to a higher initial pattern speed, while the retrograde model exhibits the lowest initial value.
-As the bar evolves, the dark matter bar pattern speed decreases over time.\\ The $SM100$ model with the retrograde halo has the slowest initial pattern speed compared to the prograde halo models.
+The time evolution of both the stellar and DM bar pattern speed $(\Omega_p)$ are shown in Figure \ref{fig stellar pattern speed} and Figure \ref{fig pattern speed} respectively.
+The initial dark matter bar pattern speed in higher prograde halo model is greater than its stellar counterpart, as shown in Figure \ref{fig stellar pattern speed} and Figure \ref{fig pattern speed}.
+The pattern speeds of all our models are similar across both stellar and dark matter components at the later stages of it evolutionary phase, irrespective of its initial halo spin parameter $\lambda$.
+However, the halo spin strongly influences the initial pattern speed of both the bar, higher prograde halo spin leads to a higher initial pattern speed in the DM bar, while the retrograde model exhibits the lowest initial value.
+As the bar evolves, the pattern speed of both the bar decreases over time.\\ The $SM100$ model with the retrograde halo has the slowest initial pattern speed compared to the prograde halo models.
 Despite the delayed onset of bar formation, this model also shows the steepest subsequent decline in pattern speed. $S100$ model with the highest prograde halo spin demonstrates the early triggering of bar formation and also the highest initial pattern speed.\\ The bar strength and the pattern speed exhibit an inverse relationship, as the bar gains strength and develops its bar structural morphology over time, its pattern speed gradually decreases.
-The dark matter bar pattern speed for every model is higher than its stellar counterpart, as seen by Figure \ref{fig pattern speed} and Figure 7 of \citep{kataria_effects_2022}.